A. Postdisciplinary reinstatement after an order of suspension is subject to the following conditions:

 D. An order granting or denying postdisciplinary reinstatement is an order resulting from formal disciplinary action.

-E. A petition for postdisciplinary reinstatement may be withdrawn only with the permission of the Board.
-The Board may not refund the fee except for extraordinary cause.
+E. A petition for postdisciplinary reinstatement may be withdrawn only with the permission of the disciplinary panel.
+The disciplinary panel may not refund the fee except for extraordinary cause.